ffMathy/gulp-typescript-cs-poco/README.md

 ## Options

 Options can be passed into the function to alter behavior.
-Example below.
+You can pass in only the options you need, or none at all for default behavior.

 ```javascript
 var pocoGen = require('gulp-typescript-cs-poco');